BFastovetskiy/itop/README.md

 5. Added new classes a the trigger action and the event action for Telegram notification (ActionTelegram & EventNotificationTelegram)
 6. Added to DatabaseSchema the impact on WebApplications
 7. Add cross link WebApplication on WebApplication
+8. Added translation into Russian to the Advanced Approval Module

 ### Plans: